-TCG BDC SPV LLC (the "SPV") is a Delaware limited liability company that was formed on January 3, 2013.
-The SPV invests in first and second lien senior secured loans.
-The SPV is a wholly owned subsidiary of the Company and is consolidated in these consolidated financial statements commencing from the date of its formation, January 3, 2013.
-Effective March 15, 2017, the SPV changed its name from "Carlyle GMS Finance SPV LLC" to "TCG BDC SPV LLC".
+Carlyle GMS Finance SPV LLC (the "Borrower Sub") is a Delaware limited liability company that was formed on January 3, 2013.
+The Borrower Sub invests in first and second lien senior secured loans.
+The

+Borrower Sub is a wholly-owned subsidiary of the Company and is consolidated in these consolidated financial statements commencing from the date of its formation, January 3, 2013.

 On June 26, 2015, the Company completed a \$400 million term debt securitization (the "2015-1 Debt Securitization").
-The notes offered in the 2015-1 Debt Securitization (the "2015-1 Notes") were issued by Carlyle GMS Finance MM CLO 2015-1 LLC (the "2015-1 Issuer"), a wholly owned and consolidated subsidiary of the Company, and are secured by a diversified portfolio of the 2015-1 Issuer consisting primarily of first and second lien senior secured loans.
-Refer to Note 7 for details.
+The notes offered in the 2015-1 Debt Securitization (the "2015-1 Notes") were issued by Carlyle GMS Finance MM CLO 2015-1 LLC (the "2015-1 Issuer"), a wholly-owned and consolidated subsidiary of the Company, and are secured by a diversified portfolio of the 2015-1 Issuer consisting primarily of first and second lien senior secured loans.
+Refer to Note 6 for details.
 The 2015-1 Issuer is consolidated in these consolidated financial statements commencing from the date of its formation, May 8, 2015.